kellrott/galaxy-tooldev-docs/docs/02_ToolWrapper.md

 ========================================

 In addition to a runtime environment, which has been defined by Docker, a tool needs some form of wrapper script and parameter file so that other people will know how to interface with it.
 These configuration files should contain all the command line parameters and parallelization directives necessary to run the tool in a production environment.
-The wrapper is an XML file defined by the Galaxy Tool Syntax, and it will usually be accompanied by runner scripts that do small amount of run time preperation, like creating configuration files or running data preparation commands.
+The wrapper is an XML file defined by the Galaxy Tool Syntax, and it will usually be accompanied by runner scripts that do small amount of run time preparation, like creating configuration files or running data preparation commands.

 The example for the DPC code would be the::